Kent Branstetter

-Kent Branstetter (born February 3, 1949) is an American former professional football tackle.
+Kent Branstetter (born February 3, 1949) is an American former professional football player who was a tackle in the National Football League (NFL).
 He played college football for the Tyler Apaches and Houston Cougars and later was a member of the New Orleans Saints, Houston Oilers and Green Bay Packers.

 Early life

 Branstetter was born on February 3, 1949, in Galveston, Texas.
 He attended La Marque High School and is one of 11 of their alumni to play in the NFL.
 He played on the ninth grade football team as a freshman before being named starting fullback as a sophomore.

 Branstetter also played linebacker, earning second-team All-District honors on defense as a junior while being first-team All-District on offense that year.
 In his senior season, he was described as "probably the finest defensive lineman in the conference," although he was limited due to injury and only named honorable mention All-District–South Zone at the position that year, additionally earning a second-team All-District selection at fullback.